0xdeafcafe/bloefish/README.md

 To run the project, fire the following commands into your terminal:

 ```
+# This is temporary until I think of a better solution
 $ echo "127.0.0.1 app.bloefish.local" | sudo tee -a /etc/hosts
 $ echo "127.0.0.1 svc_ai_relay.bloefish.local" | sudo tee -a /etc/hosts
 $ echo "127.0.0.1 svc_conversation.bloefish.local" | sudo tee -a /etc/hosts